jgilmore-dev/JoyrideNameDisplay/docs/QUICK_START.md

 Brown,Sarah,Alex,Emma
 ```

-## Need Help?
+## Need a Hand?
 - See the full [User Guide](USER_GUIDE.md) for detailed instructions
 - Check the troubleshooting section for common issues

+Thank you for helping us make every JoyRide event special.
+Kids.
+Cars.
+Smiles.